georgevio/IoT-Embedded/esp-idf/readme.md

    ```
    - Use this tool to configure project-specific parameters, such as flash memory settings, PSRAM, Wi-Fi credentials, etc.
    - For certain projects (e.g., camera-based projects), enable PSRAM in the `menuconfig`, and set Flash and PSRAM frequencies to 80 MHz.
+   - You might need to redo this, every time you add a new module, for example esp-camera.

 ### Building and Flashing